-Resident input 17.6 Does the village have a residents ⊠ Yes □ No committee established under the Retirement Villages Act 1999 ?
-By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
-You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited ⊠ No, village is not accredited through an industry- based accreditation scheme?
-Yes, village is voluntarily accredited through: accreditation schemes are industry-based schemes.
-The Retirement ot establish an accreditation scheme or standards for retirement villages.
-Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? □ Yes ⊠ No Access to documents Access to documents The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
-The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given). - tration for the retirement village scheme or current title search for the retirement village land ☑ Village site plan ☑ Diana abowing the location floor plan or dimonsions of accommodation units in the village 0 Plans showing the location, floor plan or dimensions of accommodation units in the village Plans of any units or facilities under construction An approved trans An approved transition plan for the village The annual financi of the retirement v balance of the capital replacement fund, or maintenance reserve fund or general services s charges fund (or income and expenditure for general services) at the s three financial years of the retirement village balance of any Body Corporate administrative fund or sinking fund at the s three years of the retirement village acts that residents may have to enter into

-- ☑ Village dispute resolution process - ☑ Village by-laws - Village insurance policies and certificates of currency - A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)
+Part 19 - Waiting list

+Access to documents

+The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
+The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given).

+- Certificate of registration for the retirement village scheme - Certificate of title or current title search for the retirement village land - $\boxtimes$ Village site plan - Plans showing the location, floor plan or dimensions of accommodation units in the village - Plans of any units or facilities under construction - Development or planning approvals for any further development of the village - An approved redevelopment plan for the village under the Retirement Villages Act - □ An approved transition plan for the village - □ An approved closure plan for the village - The annual financial statements and report presented to the previous annual meeting of the retirement village - Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village - Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village - Examples of contracts that residents may have to enter into - ☑ Village dispute resolution process - ☑ Village by-laws - ☑ Village insurance policies and certificates of currency - A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)